Factbox: Countries evacuating nationals from China virus areas

 - Spain’s government is working with China and the European Union to repatriate its nationals.

-- The United States evacuated 220 citizens from Wuhan including 50 diplomats and contractors.

-- Canada is seeking to evacuate 196 nationals from the Wuhan area, senior officials have said.
-While the government has secured a charter aircraft, it has not yet said when the plane will fly to Canada or whether returning citizens will be quarantined on arrival.
+- Canada aims to evacuate some 300 of its citizens on Thursday from Wuhan, a government source said, though the planned flight was still awaiting final Chinese approval.

 - Russia said it would begin moving its citizens out of China via its Far Eastern region on Feb.
 1, regional authorities said.
-It plans to evacuate more than 600 Russian citizens currently in Hubei province and they will be quarantined for 14 days, Deputy Prime Minister Tatiana Golikova said.
+It plans to evacuate more than 600 Russian citizens currently in Hubei province, Deputy Prime Minister Tatiana Golikova said.
+A first Russian military plane took off on Tuesday to evacuate Russian citizens from Wuhan, the RIA news agency reported.

-It has been in talks with China about evacuating its nationals from Wuhan and Hubei province.

-- The Netherlands has advised Dutch nationals to limit trips to essential travel only and is preparing the voluntary evacuation of 20 Dutch nationals and their families from Hubei Province, Foreign Minister Stef Blok said in a letter to parliament.
+- The Netherlands is preparing the voluntary evacuation of 20 Dutch nationals and their families from Hubei Province, Foreign Minister Stef Blok said in a letter to parliament.
 The Netherlands is finalizing arrangements with EU partners and Chinese authorities.

-- Australia will help some citizens leave Hubei and quarantine them on Christmas Island.
-Prime Minister Scott Morrison did not say how many of the 600 Australians registered in the Hubei region could be helped, adding Australia would also be working to help New Zealand and Pacific island citizens.

-- New Zealand said on Thursday it would charter a plane to assist its citizens wanting to leave Wuhan.
-Consular teams will work with health officials to ensure the risks of transmission of the virus to New Zealand are carefully managed.

 - France has evacuated some nationals from Wuhan and said it would place the passengers in quarantine.
 It said it would first evacuate nationals without symptoms and then those showing symptoms at a later, unspecified date.